This Food May Cause Acne & Breakouts — Here's What To Do About It

-It’s true that yogurt offers your gut (the tube that stretches the length from your mouth to your navel) live probiotics that can help with many digestive issues and can actually help reduce acne breakouts for many people.
-Yogurt is a complex food and can come in many guises.
-You might be clued into the fact that fruit-flavored or fruit-on-the-bottom yogurts are too full of sugar, or that the "light" varieties are full of chemicals and artificial sweeteners—but the pitfalls run deeper than this.
-So while yogurt is still a great health food, for some it can cause a worsening of acne and breakouts.
-How do you know if you might have an intolerance to yogurt, and what causes this sort of breakout?
+There's one so-called health food that might be responsible for tons of breakouts, and this is yogurt—yep, yogurt.
+The problem is that yogurt is a complex food and can come in many guises.
+You might be clued into the fact that fruit-flavored or fruit-on-the-bottom yogurts are full of sugar, or that the "light" varieties are full of chemicals and artificial sweeteners—but the pitfalls run deeper than this.
+So while organic Greek yogurt is still a great health food for many, for some it can cause a worsening of acne and breakouts.
+How do you know if you might have a sensitivity to yogurt, and what causes this sort of breakout?

-Try a two-week cleanse.
+Try a two-week elimination diet.

 A great way to give yourself an easy detox is to use nondairy smoothies for a couple of weeks.
 Try one of the following smoothie recipes in the sample menu below for breakfast and lunch, and then have a dinner made of lean protein with salad or stir-fried veggies.
 This gives your entire digestive system a break, allows your immune system to switch into high gear, and removes all inflammatory foods from your diet.
-During this time avoid all dairy products.
+During this time, avoid all dairy products.
 If your skin clears up, you can try adding back in a small amount of plain yogurt and see if your skin has any recurrence of breakouts.

-- Breakfast: Make a Chocolate Protein Smoothie by combining 1 cup of unsweetened rice milk with 1 frozen banana and 2 scoops chocolate pea protein powder.
+- Breakfast: Make a Chocolate Protein Smoothie by combining 1 cup unsweetened rice milk with 1 frozen banana and 2 scoops chocolate pea protein powder.
 Enjoy!

 - Lunch: Make a Tropical Delight Smoothie by blending 1 cup rice milk with ¼ cup each frozen pineapple and mango, 1 small banana, and 2 scoops vanilla pea protein powder.